Northern California CBT Network

 FLYER PDF

 This workshop serves as a follow up to Dr. Hong’s workshop, Practical CBT interventions from a neurodiversity perspective, which focused on highlighting the clinical implications of shifting from a deficits model to a neurodiversity framework.
 In this workshop, Dr. Hong will take a deeper dive into interventions for problems frequently seen in clinical practice and expand the discussion to include other difficulties under the neurodiversity umbrella (e.g., ADHD).
 Using clinical examples, she will walk through the ways neurodiversity-related differences can completely shift formulations of maladaptive or unwanted behaviors and how not including neurodiversity factors in the treatment plan can lead to poor progress and, at times, harmful outcomes.
-She then will present concrete steps for developing formulations that include neurodiversity-related differences and interventions based on the formulation.
-Problem areas included in the presentation will partly depend on registrants’ shared preferences.
-Please complete this short survey to help determine the focus.

 In the context of all treatment areas discussed, Dr. Hong will provide strategies on how to work with loved ones to expand their understanding of neurodiversity-related differences and how to work with patients on managing the pain of holding an (often invisible) minoritized identity in a neurotypical world.
 The workshop will be filled with real-world clinical examples, personal stories, and concrete applications to help support the learning.